theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 - They create rules and policies to ensure that data is of high quality and reliable.
 - They ensure that data systems are flexible and can adapt to the changing needs of the company.

-They function as _data engineers_ (abstraction), designing necessary systems for the entire data lifecycle so that companies can maximize their data.
+They function as designers, developing necessary systems for the entire data lifecycle so that companies can maximize their data.

 A data architect analyzes the pros and cons, designs with agility, and adds value to the business.